Staffordshire Bull Terrier – what you need to know and 11 photos

 Staffordshire Bull Terrier is an old breed that came to be from people breeding bulldogs to Manchester terriers, and was originally used for bull fighting, bear fighting, during hunts and other entertainment activities involving animal violence.
 Just like with English bull terrier, the history of Staffordshire Bull Terrier is full of blood.

-Today, a Staffordshire Bull Terrier is a dog with level, calm temperament, friendly and non-aggressive towards people.
+Today, a Staffordshire Bull Terrier is a dog with a level, calm temperament, friendly, and non-aggressive towards people.
 In fact, lack of aggression towards people is one of the mandatory qualities for a Staffie according to the AKC standard.
 These dogs are not easily frightened, are rarely nervous and are generally full of confidence.
 In the hands of a devoted trainer, Staffordshire Bull Terrier’s greatest personality traits can truly shine.
-If you are an amateur dog lover, you can still raise a wonderful, well behaved dog, provided you take the time to invest in your dog.
+If you are an amateur dog lover, you can still raise a wonderful, well-behaved dog, provided you take the time to invest in your dog.

 Staffordshire Bull Terrier is a powerful dog, both in its physique and in the strength of its character.
 Even in the experienced hands of a dog trainer, Staffordshire Bull Terrier can sometimes be very stubborn.
 This is why it’s so important to take obedience training and socialization of your Staffie very seriously.

-A pup that hasn’t been socialized from young age, may grow up to be a nervous, flighty and unpredictable dog.
-With a dog like Staffie, these traits of character may be not safe.
-Besides, it’s just so much nicer to own a dog that can accompany you through life in a calmly and confidently.
+A pup that hasn’t been socialized from a young age, may grow up to be a nervous, flighty and unpredictable dog.
+With a dog like Staffie, these traits of character maybe not safe.
+Besides, it’s just so much nicer to own a dog that can accompany you through life calmly and confidently.

 To socialize your pup, take them for long, entertaining walks from the time they are very young.
 Let your Staffie meet other dogs, people, sights and scenes, and teach them that the world around them is mostly safe and friendly.
 The more people and animals your puppy is exposed to, the better it will be adapted to the future life in our busy and exciting world.